hashbangcode/drupal-services-talk/src/slides.md

 ## Creating Services

-- All services are defined in a `[module].services.yml` file in your module directory.
+- Custom services are defined in a `[module].services.yml` file in your module directory.

 ```yml
 services: